T8RIN/ImageToolbox/README.md

   </br>
   </br>
   Join our chat where you can discuss anything you want.
-Look into the CI channel where announcements and betas are posted.
+Look into the CI channel where announcements and new versions are posted.
   </br>

 # ☕ Buy me a coffee